sigmdel/lazmqttc/README.md

 https://github.com/knolleary/pubsubclient/issues/239
 Keepalive timeout for default MQTT Broker is 10s, pubsubclient is default set to 15s?

- I discovered the  I discovered the default keepalive timeout for Mosquitto is 10s seconds is 10s seconds

 nestor@domo:~ $ man mosquitto.conf
 ...